By Dan Robb, Frontier Energy DER Expert

 In 2014, Frontier Energy’s Food Service Technology Center (FSTC) partnered with New Buildings Institute and Rocky Mountain Institute to model a zero-net energy quick service restaurant for McDonald’s Corporation.
 Last week, McDonald’s announced completion of a first-of-its-kind zero-net energy quick service restaurant that uses many of the recommendations in the modeling study.

-According to DOE, a zero-energy building has an energy use intensity (EUI) of 20 to 30 kBTU per square foot.
+According to DOE, a zero-energy building has an energy use intensity (EUI) of 20 to 30 kBTU per square foot per year.
 A typical office building has an EUI of about 70.
 A quick-service restaurant, like McDonald’s, has an EUI between 600 and 2,000 due to energy-intensive cooking, holding, sanitation, refrigeration, and ventilation equipment.

 A typical McDonald’s has a small footprint and very limited capacity for onsite PV.
 To get to ZNE status, we had to decrease energy use by 60% compared to a best-in-class McDonald’s.
 We met that goal by focusing on an integrated design with four strategies: